SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 - For the 4th rasi: $$2 \cdot (150 - \text{angular distance})$$
 - For the 8th rasi: $$15 + \left(2 \cdot \frac{270 - \text{angular distance}}{3}\right)$$

 [Another document](https://www.scribd.com/doc/278613179/Graha-Drishti-pdf) I found online proposed different calculations:
 - For the 4th rasi: $$60 - \left(2 \cdot (\text{angular distance} - 120)\right)$$
 - For the 8th rasi: $$15 + \left(1.5 \cdot \left(30 - \left(\text{angular distance} - 240\right)\right)\right)$$

-In my view, [the unknown document](https://www.scribd.com/doc/278613179/Graha-Drishti-pdf) I discovered online provides the clearest explanation of 'Sputa Drishti,' and I prefer its interpretation over the others.
-However, this is just my subjective opinion.
+In my view, [the unknown document](https://www.scribd.com/doc/278613179/Graha-Drishti-pdf) I discovered online provides the clearest explanation of `Sputa Drishti,` and I prefer its interpretation over the others.
+However, this is just my **subjective opinion**.

-In the current version of 'VPA,' I adopted the method of the unknown document which I referred to as the 'Alternative Method.'
+In the current version of `VPA,` I adopted the method of the unknown document which I referred to as the `Alternative Method.`

+> [!NOTE]
-I'm not sure who authored this unknown document, so please let me know if you have any information about the author or the document's title, so I can give proper credit.
+> I'm not sure who authored this unknown document, so please let me know if you have any information about the author or the document's title, so I can give proper credit.

 To summarize, all the documents I have reviewed agree on the calculations for all drishtis except for Jupiter's 4th and 8th special drishtis:
-- Both English translations are in agreement, but Maitreya/Saravali's calculations and the Unknown Document's calculations diverge for both the 4th and 8th rasis.
+- Both `English translations` are in agreement, but `Maitreya/Saravali's` calculations and the `Unknown Document's` calculations diverge for both the `4th` and `8th` rasis.
-- Maitreya/Saravali's calculations and the Unknown Document's calculations align on the 4th rasi but disagree on the 8th.
+- `Maitreya/Saravali's` calculations and the `Unknown Document's` calculations align on the `4th` rasi but disagree on the `8th`.
 They are in agreement regarding the other drishti calculations.
-- In this release of 'VPA,' I opted to use the calculations from the Unknown Document because I believe they provide a better explanation of drishtis than the others.
+- In this release of `VPA,` I opted to use the calculation from the Unknown Document because I believe it provide a better explanation of drishtis than the others.

 > [!TIP]
-> Although I prefer the 'Alternative Method' for calculating 'Sputa Drishti' as outlined in the unknown document, I plan to include an option for users to select different calculation methods in future releases.
+> Although I prefer the `Alternative Method` for calculating `Sputa Drishti` as outlined in the `unknown document`, I plan to include an option for users to select different calculation methods in future releases.

 ## Credit